coder/coder/docs/templates/workspace-tags.md

 Template administrators can use static template tags to restrict workspace provisioning to specific provisioner groups.
-However, this method has limited flexibility as it prevents workspace users from creating workspaces on nodes of their choice.
+However, this method has limited flexibility and lacks the capability to allow users to choose the nodes on which they create workspaces.

 By using `coder_workspace_tags` and `coder_parameter`s, template administrators can enable dynamic tag selection and modify static template tags.